Infernalum/Web-Application-Security/README.md

 ```
 This will create a container and run it with required privileges.

-To implement an expoit use last commented RUN commands from Dockerfile inside the container:
+To implement an expoit use last commented RUN commands from Dockerfile inside the /app directory container:
 ```sh
 wget https://github.com/spatie/browsershot/archive/refs/tags/3.57.2.tar.gz -P /app tar -xf /app/3.57.2.tar.gz && rm -r /app/3.57.2.tar.gz